-In my upcoming book ‘Navigating Disruption: Media Relations in the Digital Age’, I write about the Jonathan Mok case to explain how nuances are lost in some western media reports on Asia.
+In my new book ‘Navigating Disruption: Media Relations in the Digital Age’, I write about the Jonathan Mok case to explain how nuances are lost in some western media reports on Asia.
 His story hits close to home because I, too, was a foreign student in a western country, where I experienced racism.
 I got to understand how media representation of Asians can affect the community, and cause harm in some cases, just like what we are seeing today with racially-driven attacks on Asians in western countries because of COVID-19.

 The book, thus, starts with the Why.
 And that’s just the tip of the iceberg.
 As the title suggests, the book is about the digitalisation impact on the news media and communication:

 - Part 1 describes how the legacy newsroom changed because of digitalisation.
 This is shared from my own experience witnessing a retrenchment exercise in a US print newsroom.
 Subsequently, I also saw how a Singapore newsroom’s operations shifted to adapt to digitalisation.